tamilselvanarjun/Licence_Plate_Detection/README.md

 0.014776           0                 0.80822              0.67873           0.7727             0.33475                 0.041708        0.010181       0               0.00208  0.00208  0.00208
 ```

-## Model Deployment

-The trained model can be deployed for real-time license plate detection, and results can be saved in the "Results" directory.
-Refer to the "Model-Inference" section for example code on how to load and use the model.

 ## Conclusion

 This project successfully fine-tuned the YOLOv8 model for license plate detection.
 The combination of a well-structured dataset, appropriate training parameters, and evaluation metrics has resulted in a robust license plate detection system.

 For more detailed instructions and code examples, refer to the specific directories and README files within this project.

----

-This consolidated README provides a comprehensive overview of your license plate detection project, including dataset information, project structure, training details, evaluation metrics, and deployment guidance.
-You can include this README in your project repository for easy reference by collaborators and users.